 To observe and analyze the performance of machine learning approaches on up-to-date datasets, this study utilized the CIRA-CIC-DoHBrw2020 dataset.
-This dataset was tested using commonly preferred approaches in the literature, including Logistic Regression, K-Nearest Neighbors (KNN), Support Vector Machine (SVM), Decision Tree, Random Forest Classifier, Gradient Boosting Classifier, Gaussian Naïve Bayes Classifier, and XGBoost Classifier.
+This dataset was tested using commonly preferred approaches in the literature, including Logistic Regression, KNN, Support Vector Machine (SVM), Decision Tree, Random Forest Classifier, Gradient Boosting Classifier, Gaussian Naïve Bayes Classifier, and XGBoost Classifier.
 Fundamentally, this dataset consists of two layers.
 In the first layer, the dataset is categorized into “DoH” and “non-DoH” traffic; In the second layer, the input data is further classified into “benign” and “malicious” traffic.
 As these datasets were tested separately, two different tables were obtained.
 The test scores from these experiments are presented in Table 8.

 Table 8.
 Results for Experiments Conducted on CIRA-CIC-DoHBrw2020 Dataset